s-victor/TinyPedal/docs/customization.md

 ## Fuel calculator
 **Fuel calculator can be accessed from `Tools` menu in main window.**

-On the left side is calculation panel, which handles fuel usage calculation and results display.
+On the left side is calculation panel, which handles `fuel` and `virtual energy` usage calculation and results display.

 Fuel value and unit symbol depend on `Fuel Unit` setting from `Units and symbols` config dialog, `L` = liter, `gal` = gallon.
+Virtual energy unit is `%` = percentage.

-On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `remaining fuel` data from recent sessions.
+On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption` data from recent sessions.
-Invalid lap time or fuel consumption data is highlighted in red.
+Invalid lap time or consumption data is highlighted in red.

 Click `Reload` button to reload history table and automatically fill in last data to calculator.

-Select any `lap time` or `fuel consumption` values and click `Add selected data` button to send value to calculator.
+Select any `lap time` or `consumption` values and click `Add selected data` button to send value to calculator.

 Select multiple values from same column and click `Add selected data` button to calculate average reading of selected values and send to calculator.

     Lap time
 Set lap time in `minutes` : `seconds` : `milliseconds` format.
+Values are automatically carried over between spin boxes when exceeded min or max value range.

     Tank capacity
 Set vehicle fuel tank capacity.

     Fuel consumption
 Set fuel consumption per lap.

+    Energy consumption
+Set energy consumption per lap.

+    Fuel ratio
+Show fuel to energy ratio based on `Total race fuel` and `Total race energy` values.

     Race minutes
 Set race length in minutes for time-based race.
 Note, option is disabled if `Race laps` is set.